Updated March 1, 2021

 - Hand sanitizer is available throughout the property – including at entrances, exits and in high-traffic areas.

 - Procedures are in place for sanitizing rental equipment in between each customer.

 Customer service will be provided outside of the ski admin building and at ticket windows during peak times to help customers make purchases online and process tickets and rentals.
-If you have you have questions or need assistance with purchasing online, we will be available by telephone.
+If you have questions or need assistance with purchasing online, we will be available by telephone.

 - The upper floor of the ski admin building will not be used to conduct business in-person.

 - Retail purchases for items you may have forgotten will be available at the ticket windows.

 Purchase Lift Tickets online.
 When you arrive at the mountain, tickets can be picked up at a PickUp Box (PUB).